 All applications to the British Horseracing Grant Scheme are assessed in three stages:

 2. Compliance with European Union regulations on State Aid – as the funds for the British Horseracing Grant Scheme are provided by Government.
-Guidance on State Aid regulations and how these affect potential applicants can also be found below.

 3. An analysis of the application including, but not limited to, value for money, timescales and milestones, sustainability of the project, and financial and personnel details.